We are very thankful to our Sponsors & associates

 Sincere thanks go to the Volunteer Team of Working Members as well as to our Visitors for their generosity

 The XM496 Preservation Society is pleased to publicly thank the companies, organisations and individuals listed below for their valued assistance supporting the Society.
-We include links to web sites that may be of interest.

 Air Salvage International (ASI) is a globally respected provider of professional asset management services to banks, lessors, insurance companies and commercial airlines.
 With experience of over 700 projects worldwide over the last 20 years, our disassembly services have been at the industry forefront.
 We handle 14% of the global disassembly market annually – either at our UK Centre of Excellence, or airports across the world.